Tampereen-Urheilusukeltajat/Blenderi-UI/README.md

 ## Local development

-Copy .env variables. **Please notice that every .env variable is public so do not store any real secrets there!**
+Copy example .env file and tweak some variables if needed. **Please notice that every .env variable is public so do not store any real secrets there!**

 ```
 cp .env.example .env